 A relationship banker, also known as a personal banker, is an employee of a bank or other financial institution who works one-on-one with clients to help build a relationship between the bank and the client.
 They offer financial advice on investments, loans, and more.

 These roles range from an independent position to more team-based responsibilities, but one thing they share is their importance.
 A business management degree opens up the doors to a career where you will play a crucial role in helping an organization perform at its highest level.

 One Year Certificate in Business Management

-The Business Management Certificate Program is designed to help you develop the essential skills to help you enter the business management field.
+The Business Management Certificate Program is designed to help nontraditional students develop the essential skills to help them enter the business management field.
 With relevant foundational topics, you’ll gain the required knowledge to build your professional profile and have a better understanding of basic accounting principles, basic concepts of business organizational models, operational principles, and the process for the development of a business plan.

 Taught by professionals in the business industry, there are a variety of modalities used to help accommodate the different styles of learning by individual students.
 This is an added advantage where students have a comfortable environment and pace, along with one-on-one attention to support their learning to becoming certified/degreed professionals in the business field.